jonnonz1/nz-statute-book/acts/public/2010/electricity-industry-act-2010.md

 (1) No account is to be taken, for the purposes of Part 3, of a person's business or involvement if— (a) the business or involvement is exempted by the Authority under section 90; or (b) the ordinary business of the person consists of, or includes, the lending of money, and that person has the involvement only as security given for a loan or guarantee of a loan entered into in the ordinary course of the business of that person or as a result of enforcing that security; or
-  (c) that person has the involvement by reason only of acting for another person to acquire or dispose of a security on behalf of the other person in the ordinary course of business of a sharebroker and that person is a person authorised to undertake trading activities on a stock exchange; or
+  (c) that person is authorised to undertake trading activities on a licensed market (within the meaning of section 6(1) of the Financial Markets Conduct Act 2013) and has the involvement by reason only of acting for another person to acquire or dispose of a financial product on behalf of the other person in the ordinary course of business of carrying out those trading activities; or
   (d) that person—
     (i) has the involvement by reason only that he or she has been authorised by resolution of the directors or other governing body of a body corporate to act as its representative at a meeting or meetings of members, or a class of members, of another person; and
     (ii) has no discretion to determine how to represent the body corporate at the meeting or meetings; or